Graduate Coordinator: Dr. Susan Catapano

 - Three written recommendations by individuals in professionally relevant fields addressing the applicant’s potential to succeed in a doctoral program.
 Recommendations from individuals who have supervised the applicant will be given greater weight.

 - Official score on the TOEFL or IELTS (if applicable/see number 4 above).

-- Letter describing your interest in pursuing a degree in leadership, focusing on either administration, curriculum and instruction, or higher education professional goals related to the program description, teaching and leadership experiences and philosophy of teaching and learning (maximum of three pages).
+- Letter describing your interest in pursuing a degree in leadership, focusing on either administration or curriculum and instruction, professional goals related to the program description, teaching and leadership experiences and philosophy of teaching and learning (maximum of three pages).

-- Interviews with Watson College of Education faculty to be conducted in the spring for selected candidates.
+- Interviews with Watson College of Education faculty—to be set-up in the spring for selected candidates.

 The primary purpose of the program core is to provide all students with a foundation in leadership and organization theory and practice.
 Other courses in the core prepare students as researchers.
 All courses in the core are required for graduation and are offered in a specific sequence.

-Students choose one of three program concentrations: Leadership, Curriculum, Instruction and Supervision, or Higher Education.
+Program concentrations focus on two areas, Leadership or Curriculum and Instruction Supervision.
 Courses in each concentration build upon the foundation of leadership, organization, and research.
 Courses are offered on a rotating basis and a final course program will be determined in consultation with an advisor.
 Courses in the program typically begin with the EDL prefix, however some courses are offered through other departments in the Watson College of Education, the Cameron School of Business and other programs on campus.